openfaas/faas/README.md

 ### Contributing

-OpenFaaS Community Edition is written in Golang and contributions to the source code are made under the MIT license, additional restrictions may apply to OpenFaaS CE as a distribution.
+OpenFaaS Community Edition is written in Golang.
+All third-party contributions to the source code are made under the MIT license, additional restrictions apply to OpenFaaS CE as a whole, where contributions from OpenFaaS Ltd are licensed under the [OpenFaaS CE EULA](EULA.md).
 Various types of contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source code.

 #### How do I become a contributor?